 This one is pretty close to being all-inclusive.
 It includes 3 Table Service credits (but you can use those at a Quick Service restaurant if you prefer) and 2 snack credits per person per night plus the refillable mug.

 Lunch or Dinner

-All Disney Dining Plans now include a refillable mug.
+All Disney Dining Plans now include a refillable mug that uses RapidFill technology.
 Every Resort has at least one location where you can fill your mugs.
 You can use your mug at any Walt Disney World Resort hotel.

 This is a little tricky.
 The Disney Dining Plan is an option you can add on only if you are staying at a WDW Resort Hotel and have valid tickets or an Annual Pass.
-So if you're not staying in a Disney hotel, or if you don’t have tickets for your stay, you’re not eligible.
+So if you’re not staying in a Disney hotel, or if you don’t have tickets for your stay, you’re not eligible.

 Not all guests that stay at Disney hotels have access to the dining plans.
 For example, if you book your vacation through Expedia.com, there is no way to add the dining plan to your reservation.
 (This is one of the reasons Dad suggests using a travel agent like Destinations to Travel.)

-To insure you're reservations are eligible for dining, when you look at ticket options, make sure they say something like, plus dining.
+To ensure you’re reservations are eligible for dining, when you look at ticket options, make sure they say something like, “plus dining.”

 Again, Dad says maybe.
 Disney says it will save you 20% – 40% depending on the plan.
 That may be true if you eat every meal at the most expensive restaurants and order the most expensive thing on the menu.
 Dad’s big rant about the Disney dining plan.